mrzacsmith/pt31-api2-guided-starter/README.md

 ## Exporting Modules the CommonJS Way

-- make sure to download all dependencies with `yarn` or `npm i`.
+- make sure to download all dependencies with `npm i`.
-- use `yarn server` or `npm run server` to run the API and visit `/api/hubs` to make sure it's working.
+- use `npm run server` to run the API and visit `/api/hubs` to make sure it's working.
 - add a new `server.js` file.
 - move the server creation and configuration, including middleware and routes to that file.
 - make sure to export the server at the bottom: `module.exports = server`.
 Explain that this is the `CommonJS` way of exporting modules.